opennetworkinglab/aether-docs/amp/roc.rst

 -  The API layer is yet another place for semantic translation to take place.
-   Although the API layer is currently auto-generated, it is possible that additional methods could be added. gNMI supports only “GET” and “SET”, whereas the aether-roc-api natively supports “GET”, “PUT”, “POST”, “PATCH”, and “DELETE”.
+   Although the API layer is currently auto-generated, it is possible that additional methods could be added. gNMI supports only "GET" and "SET", whereas the ``aether-roc-api`` natively supports "GET", "PUT", "POST", "PATCH", and "DELETE".

 aether-config
 """""""""""""

-*Aether-config* (a Aether-specific deployment of the “\ *onos-config*\ ” microservice) is the core of the ROC’s configuration system.
+*Aether-config* (a Aether-specific deployment of the "\ *onos-config*\ " microservice) is the core of the ROC's configuration system.
 Aether-config is a component that other teams may use in other contexts.
-It’s possible that an Aether deployment might have multiple instances of aether-config used for independent purposes.
+It's possible that an Aether deployment might have multiple instances of aether-config used for independent purposes.
 The job of aether-config is to store and version configuration data.
 Configuration is pushed to aether-config through the northbound gNMI interface, is stored in an Atomix database (not shown in the figure), and is pushed to services and devices using a southbound gNMI interface.